 Applicants will be evaluated individually to determine their level of acceleration within the doctoral program based on their previously earned post-master's psychoanalytic coursework.
 It is likely that applicants who have graduated from institutes that are accredited by the American Board for Accreditation in Psychoanalysis (ABAP) or the Accreditation Council for Psychoanalytic Education (ACPE), or are affiliated with the American Psychoanalytic Association (APsaA) or the International Psychoanalytic Association (IPA), will have completed the required post-master's coursework.
-This coursework should include: psychoanalytic theories of human development, studies of Freud and later psychoanalytic theorists, clinical theories of transference and countertransference, psychoanalytic psychopathology, courses in dreams and unconscious fantasy, clinical case seminars, and basic research methods in the human sciences.
+This coursework should include: psychoanalytic theories of human development, studies of Freud and later psychoanalytic psychopathology, courses in dreams and unconscious fantasy, clinical case seminars, and basic research methods in the human sciences.
 Graduates of institutes who cannot document studies in these areas will be required to take the appropriate coursework at BGSP.